mahendrapaipuri/ceems/website/docs/deployments/guide.md

 EOF
 ```

-Optionally, if emissions must be estimated using real time emission factors, we need to
+Optionally, if emissions must be estimated using real-time emission factors, we need to
 deploy another instance of CEEMS exporter on the service node, `service-0`, to pull the
 emission factors and export them to Prometheus.
-To enable real time emission factors from
+To enable real-time emission factors from
 [Electricity Maps](https://www.electricitymaps.com/pricing)
 and [RTE eCO2 Mix](https://www.rte-france.com/en/eco2mix/co2-emissions), the CLI options
 for this exporter must be: